Innocent Spouse Tax Relief

 Dealing with liability discrepancies in the case that your spouse owes taxes to the IRS can be stressful.
 Even though you filed a joint return with your current or ex-spouse, that doesn’t mean you are indefinitely responsible for paying the total tax debt, including interest and penalties, on erroneous items that you were unaware of.

 If you are facing a situation in which you may be eligible for innocent spouse relief, consulting with a tax professional is the best strategy to protect yourself from tax liability.
 If you are ready to combat your tax issues today, call Ideal Tax today for a free consultation.
-Our team provides expert guidance through the process of achieving tax relief through the Internal Revenue Service.
+Our team provides expert guidance through the process of achieving tax relief through the IRS fresh start tax program.
 For more information on our other various services, click here.

 Ideal Tax Solution Representation